hhf112/exacts/README.md

 prototyping under testing branch.
-Documentation to be added soon.
+Documentation and tests to be added soon.

 ## Moore Search
 A header only implementation of parallelized Boyre Moore exact string searching algorithm.